ryanwang520/api-docs/source/includes/_integrations.md

 Implementation Steps:

-1. Ensure that the Basic Standard Integration is completed, then subscribe to the [I360 Project Sell](#i360-project-sell) Webhook on the User Site.
+1. Ensure that the Basic Standard Integration is completed, then subscribe to the [Proposal Exported in App associated with i360](#proposal-exported-in-app-associated-with-i360) Webhook on the User Site.
 2. When a user selects "No" in the App, ArcSite pushes relevant Payload information to the registered Webhook URL.
 3. Extract the Drawing ID and Appointment ID from the Payload.
 4. Use the extracted Drawing ID to obtain all Line Item information from the Drawing through the [Drawing Line Items API](#get-line-items).